Why the name UNTTLD?

 You’ve done some interesting work with local artists, can you tell me about that?

 Jose: UNTTLD in itself is the result of our artistic collaboration – we like to bounce ideas and push our own limits in the work we do.
-We love to involve other artists as it pushes us to go further in our design and creation as well.
+We love to involve other artists as it pushes us to go further in our design and creation at Hughes Air & Co. as well.
 We recently collaborated with Romain Boz, a calligrapher artist who does a project called Garbage Beauty.
 He may see a discarded items on the street, like an old mattress in an alley, and he stops everything to write beautiful things on it.
 We love the poetic romanticism in his work, and thought it would be interesting to see him work on beautiful clothes.
 We love the result, each piece is so unique and personal and it the woman who wears it gets to wear art at the same time.
 There’s even more of a story in the jacket, pants, skirt she wears.